MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 :warning:Whoever you buy your kit from, make sure your kit comes with the new shield v1.4 to avoid future problems. :warning:

-:sun_with_face:We are an authorized third party supplier aswell, Maslow cnc is an open source created by Bar Smith and funded/supported by the Maslow community, we are honored to be part of it and to be allowed to be a source for quality and improved kits.:sun_with_face:
+:sun_with_face:We are an authorized third party supplier aswell, Maslow cnc is an open source created by Bar Smith and funded/supported by the Maslow community, we are honored to be part of it and to be allowed to be a source for quality and improved kits.